MohitGoel92/Classification/README.md

 - This goes back to the bias-variance tradeoff where lower variance implies higher bias (less overfitting), and higher variance indicates lower bias (more overfitting).
 - A learning rate (λ) < 1 will prevent overfitting (regularisation).

+**Note:** The nature of Boosting algorithms tend to produce good results in the presence of outliers and rare events.

 ### Loss Functions

 Boosting utilises different loss functions.